 Likewise, scientists have recently uncovered evidence that pets may actually mourn each other.
 Cats and dogs whose household companions have died have been shown in a few studies to exhibit notably more sluggish behavior in the absence of the “friend.”
 While the research is still very inconclusive on this topic, there is certainly evidence that warrants further investigation, and it seems possible that the age-old mystical idea that animals have feelings much the same as humans, may actually have some scientific backing.
 One of our own witnessed this first hand after the loss of their beloved dog.
-The cat, that seemingly enjoyed making the dog's life as miserable as possible, became very anxious after the absence of the lost companion became obvious, and it was weeks before he returned to his normal behavior.
+The cat, that seemingly enjoyed nothing more than making the dog's life as miserable as possible, became very anxious after the absence of the lost companion became obvious.
+The cat began being extremely vocal for no reason, or hid away as if afraid of his family - niether of which was usual behavior for the cat - and it was weeks before he returned to his normal behavior.
 This, again, just goes to show that grieving a loss, regardless if it is of a pet or person, is simply a part of our most basic level of nature.

 In summary, the best way to be of service to someone who is grieving over a pet is to simply remember, yourself, that grieving over a pet is completely a natural process.
 In fact, it is the people who do not grieve over a pet who may have the most significant concerns.
 Keep in mind that it is very inappropriate to belittle the grief felt by a pet parent, no matter what the circumstance is.
 Comments like, "whats the big deal, it was just a cat" or even "don't worry, you can always just adopt another" are more harmful than good during this difficult time.
 Remember, even if you don't understand the extent of the grief, to the pet parent, the companion was irreplaceable.
 Just as we are all unique individuals (even twins that share the same outward appearance), our pets have their own, distinct personalities and characteristics, which will never be the same from pet to pet, even if they are from the same breed or litter.
 If you are not sure how to comfort a friend or family member who is struggling with such a loss, simply listening to them cry or vent, without judgement, can be a great show of support for the loved one, and a truly appreciated gesture.
 Some even find that offering the bereaved individual a simple pet keepsake as a condolence gift, such as the garden stone to the right, can be a wonderful tool during the healing process and is sufficient to let someone know that they are not alone.
 Regardless, offering support, rather than belittling or poking fun (as in any other aspect of life) is the greatest treasure anyone can ask for.